-Entry Requirements: At least Grade 5 standard (Associated Board, Trinity Guildhall or Rockschool) on an instrument.
-Grade 5 theory or a good grade at GCSE Music.
+Entry Requirements: At least Grade 5 standard (you do not have had to have taken the grade) on an instrument.
+GCSE Music Grade 5.
+Or Grade 5 Theory (if not studied at GCSE).

 Music is constantly evolving, inspiring creativity and expression in a way that no other subject can.
-The A-level course is relevant and contemporary A-level qualification that offers you the chance to study a wide range of musical genres.
-The A-level brings listening, performance and composition to life in new and engaging ways, and links to the world around us.
+The A-level course is relevant and contemporary the qualification offers you the chance to study a wide range of musical genres.

+brings listening, performance and composition to life in new and engaging ways, and links to the world around us.
 The specification allows you to develop particular strengths and interests, encourage lifelong learning and provide access to higher education and university degree courses in music and music-related subjects as well as music-related and other careers.